NC INHERITANCE LAWS: WHAT TO KNOW IF YOU’VE BEEN DISINHERITED

 NC LAWS REGARDING INHERITANCE FOR CHILDREN

-As mentioned earlier, if a person dies with one child, the surviving spouse inherits half of the intestate real estate, the first $60,000 of the decedent’s personal property, and half of the remaining assets.
+As mentioned earlier, if a person dies without a will one child, the surviving spouse inherits half of the intestate real estate, the first $60,000 of the decedent’s personal property, and half of the remaining assets.
 Your child or descendants will inherit half of the intestate real estate and the remaining intestate personal property after your spouse inherits their share.

 Keep in mind that although minor children can be beneficiaries, they cannot receive their intestate share in their own name until they reach the age of eighteen.